 1 h 41 m

-2 h 32 m
+2 h 35 m

 Trains per day

-Of the 8 trains that leave Madrid for Salamanca every day 8 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 4 trains that leave Madrid for Salamanca every day 4 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 |Distance||109 miles (175 km)|

-|Average train duration||1 h 41 min|
+|Average train duration||2 h 34 min|

-|Average train ticket price||$29 (€24)|
+|Average train ticket price||$33 (€29)|

-|Train frequency||7 a day|
+|Train frequency||9 a day|

-|Direct train||Yes, there are 7 direct trains a day|
+|Direct train||Yes, there are 6 direct trains a day|

-Trains from Madrid to Salamanca cover the 109 miles (175 km) long route taking on average 1 h 41 min with our travel partners like Renfe.
-Normally, there are 7 trains operating per day, including direct services available.
-While the average ticket price for this trip costs around $29 (€24), you can find the cheapest train ticket for as low as $20 (€17).
-Travelers depart most frequently from Madrid-Puerta de Atocha and arrive in Salamanca.
+Trains from Madrid to Salamanca cover the 109 miles (175 km) long route taking on average 2 h 34 min with our travel partners like Renfe MD, Renfe ALVIA, Renfe Alvia, Renfe MD or Renfe.
+Normally, there are 9 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this journey for as low as $29 (€25), but the average price of train tickets is $33 (€29).
+Travelers depart most frequently from Madrid-Puerta de Atocha-Almudena Grandes and arrive in Salamanca.

-Find the best trains between Madrid and Salamanca with Omio’s travel partners Renfe from $20 (€17).
-We can find you the best deals, schedules and tickets when comparing and booking the best route.
+Travel between Madrid and Salamanca from $29 (€25) with Omio’s train partners Renfe and Renfe (13)!
+You can find the best schedules and tickets when comparing and booking the most convenient route for you.

 There are regular direct rail connections seven days a week from the Spanish capital Madrid to the university city of Salamanca in the west of Castile-Leon, Travelers can choose from express services from Madrid Chamartin station, taking around 1 hour and 40 minutes, or slower stopping services from Madrid Principe Pio, taking a little under 3 hours.
 Daily departures include morning, afternoon and evening services.